brockn/hdfs-nfs-proxy/README.md

- == How to use ==
+# How to use

-1) mkdir /mnt/hdfs
+1. mkdir /mnt/hdfs

-2) Add this entry to /etc/fstab
+2. Add this entry to /etc/fstab

     localhost:/   /mnt/hdfs   nfs4       rw,intr,timeo=600,proto=tcp,port=2050      0 0

-3) Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode
+3. Ensure you have maven installed and hadoop command configured with *-site.xml pointing at the namenode

+4. Build the package with dependencies and start:

-4) mvn package && ./start-nfs-server.sh
+mvn package && ./start-nfs-server.sh

 Which will build, test, and then startup the HDFS NFS Proxy.

-5) Mount hdfs
+5. Mount hdfs

 sudo mount /mnt/hdfs

-6) You should now be able to access HDFS.
+6. You should now be able to access HDFS.

 The script ./start-nfs-client-tests.sh runs basic tests.

- == What is not implemented ==
+# What is not implemented

 * Kerberos
 * Appends
 * Attributes dropped when mounting from Mac:
-    Reccomended:
+** Reccomended:
-    14 archive
+** 14 archive
-    25 hidden
+** 25 hidden
-    49 timebackup
+** 49 timebackup
-    55 mounted on fileid
+** 55 mounted on fileid

- == What needs improvement ==
+# What needs improvement

 * Locking in NFS4Handler is coarse grained
 * User Mapping